 Assorted racer comments following the fifth round of the season.

-In Quotebook, a selection of riders detail how their races played out at round five of the 2021 Lucas Oil Pro Motocross Championship at Southwick.
+In Quotebook, a selection of riders detail how their races played out at round five of the 2021 Monster Energy Supercross championship, the second of three races at Lucas Oil Stadium in Indianapolis.

 Adam Cianciarulo (Monster Energy Kawasaki) – Sixth: